 Our favorite was the Cyclo Imperial Chocolate Stout brewed with local artisan chocolate from Marou Chocolate.
 Oh yeah, we loved the chocolate too.

-Check out our video to see us taste some of the best beers that Pasteur Street has to offer!
+Check out our YouTube video to see us taste some of the best beers that Pasteur Street has to offer!

 Sashimi Over Carolina Gold Rice at FIG in Charleston